-Here's what your origami cup should look like (although the color of your paper may be different):
+Here's what your origami cup should look like:

 How closely does your origami cup match the one pictured above?
 Is it even close?
 If not, why not?

-Although some of you may have been able to complete the task of folding an origami cup by simply reading the instructions, my guess is that most of you got a little bit confused at some point along the way.
-My instructions may have seemed ambiguous to you.
-They may have seemed poorly written.
-Perhaps you misunderstood my instructions even when you thought that you understood them.
+Although you may have been able to complete the task by simply reading the instructions, you may have become confused at some point.
+The instructions may have seemed ambiguous or poorly written.
+Perhaps you misunderstood an instruction without realizing it.